sshfortress/sshfortress/README.md

 ## Upgrade
 The sshfortress upgrade just needs to replace the files with changes, it doesn't need to upgrade all of them, it usually just needs to upgrade the sshd,ssh files and restart the service afterwards. ```/etc/init.d/sshd.init restart```
+### Participation in design

+  If you have suggestions for improving sshfortress or joining us in doing something interesting, you can submit a PR and ISSUE to [sshfortress](https://github.com/sshfortress/sshfortress)